JonathanWilbur/my-dbms-troubles/My DBMS Troubles.md

 DataGrip is complex and kind of annoying to set up, but it is loaded with features.
 It is almost overwhelming.
 It truly feels like a "studio" rather than just a viewer / editor.
 Once you get used to it, you can feel the power.
 It is also unambiguously the most beautiful studio I have seen so far, and it includes a dark theme.
 It is reasonably cheap, but I don't know that it would be worth it to buy it, since DBeaver is already perfectly fine for my purposes.

 CSV imports are exceptionally capable, with the exception of this one issue: [lines over 5000 characters cause the import to fail](https://youtrack.jetbrains.com/issue/DBE-7199).
 I don't know for sure, but if they are using fixed-length buffers to store variable text, it's a problem, and indicative of further problems I may experience down the line.
 This single issue converted by confident purchase into hesitation.

+## Lessons Learned and Decisions Made

+- Use UUIDs to identify objects in your DBMS to the outside world.
+Do not expose their internal primary keys, row IDs, object identifiers, et cetera, per [this article](https://tomharrisonjr.com/uuid-or-guid-as-primary-keys-be-careful-7b2aa3dcb439).
+- Do not use Relational Databases, per [this article](http://blogs.tedneward.com/post/the-vietnam-of-computer-science/).
+  - Especially do not use Postgres, per [this article](https://eng.uber.com/mysql-migration/).
+- Use DataGrip for the "load," and the database's native capabilities for your "transform."

 ## Appendix A: Root Certificates